Streets of Rage 2

 For the most part, Streets of Rage 2 remains largely unchanged from its predecessor in terms of gameplay, however, makes several important additions that would become staples in the series.

-Rather than all characters sharing the same special move to defeat all on-screen enemies, each character is given their own unique "forward special" attack, which allows the player to deal great damage with a single hit.
-Also included are "special" moves that allow them to break out of holds, which can in turn damage enemies both in front of and behind them.
+Rather than all characters sharing the same special move to defeat all on-screen enemies, each character is given their own unique directed special attack, more casually called forward special, which allows the player to deal great damage with a single hit.
+Also included are stationary special moves, casually simply called special, that allow them to break out of holds, which can in turn damage enemies both in front of and behind them.
 The amount of times that special and forward special attacks can be used is limited, as each decreases the player's life gauge.
-In addition, each character has a unique blitz move (e.g. Axel's Grand Upper) that causes substantial damage without depleting their energy.
+In addition, each character has a unique blitz move (e.g. Axel's Grand Uppercut) that causes substantial damage without depleting their energy.